125+ web files in a constantly

 and wire to ensure the pressure was maintained and to help guarantee a long

-Ginger beer - is now mostly in the UK and solely in Bermuda - is a
+Ginger beer - is now mostly in the UK and solely in Bermuda - is now

 soft fizzy non-alcoholic or soft drink.
 In the UK, it sells for about £0.50, less one third the price of the Bermuda-bottled product.

-In fact, the term "ginger beer" derives from the original alcoholic,
+The term "ginger beer" derives from the original alcoholic (still

 not the non-alcoholic variety.
 Barritt’s Bermuda Stone Ginger Beer, sold as a